vinibali/crystalfiomark/README.md

 Unfortunately buty4649's tool is not working and based on the old version of CDM, so I decided to create mine.
 The output is a bit ugly yet.

-Budget SATA3 SSD 64GB
+Industrial SATA3 SSD 64GB
+- DRAM-less JMF controller
+- Toshiba A19 NAND

-CDM
+CDM (Windows7 AMD64)

 |-----------------|-----Read-----|----Write-----|